pulumi/docs/content/blog/lambdas-as-lambdas-the-magic-of-simple-serverless-functions/index.md

 ---
 title: "Lambdas as Lambdas: The magic of simple serverless Functions"
 date: "2018-10-10"
-meta_desc: "Infrastructure as code using real languages instead of YAML or DSLs.
+meta_desc: "Infrastructure as code using familiar languages instead of YAML or DSLs.
 See how with Pulumi, serverless programming becomes simpler."
 meta_image: "closure.png"
 authors: ["cyrus-najmabadi"]
 tags: ["Serverless","TypeScript"]
 ---

-Pulumi's approach to infrastructure as code uses real languages instead of YAML or DSLs.
-One major advantage of this approach is that AWS Lambdas, Azure Functions, Google Cloud Functions, et al. can just be real language lambdas, offering a flexible and simple path to serverless.
+Pulumi's approach to infrastructure as code uses familiar languages instead of YAML or DSLs.
+One major advantage of this approach is that AWS Lambdas, Azure Functions, Google Cloud Functions, et al. can just be real lambdas in your favorite language, offering a flexible and simple path to serverless.
 Such functions behave as normal functions, allowing you to treat serverless code as part of your application instead of separate "infrastructure" that needs to be configured, managed, and versioned